Same-sex marriage in Australia: Differences between de facto relationships and marriages

-By way of comparison, for a married couple, it is enough merely to have been married to attract the jurisdiction of the Court for property and spousal maintenance.

-Furthermore, it is possible that individuals in a de facto relationship can be treated substantively different to a person in a marriage.
-In the event of an unexpected end to a de facto relationship (such as death of a partner), the surviving partner must often prove the existence of a relationship in order to be registered as the next of kin on a death certificate and receive government bereavement payments and access to a partner's superannuation.
+By way of comparison, for a married couple, it is enough merely to have been married to attract the jurisdiction of the court for property and spousal maintenance.
+Furthermore, it is possible that an individual in a de facto relationship can be treated substantively different to a person in a marriage.
+In the event of an unexpected end to a de facto relationship (such as the death of a partner), the surviving partner must often prove the existence of a relationship in order to be registered as the next of kin on a death certificate and receive government bereavement payments and access to a partner's superannuation.
 These requirements vary on a state by state basis.
 Given that, prior to the legalisation of same-sex marriage, same-sex couples did not have the option to marry, as heterosexual couples did, these discrepancies could have a particularly discriminatory impact on same-sex couples.
 The rights of a de facto partner may be poorly understood by government departments, resulting in occasions where said couples have not had their rights upheld.

-In April 2014, a federal court judge ruled that a heterosexual couple who had a child and lived together for 13 years were not in a de facto relationship and thus the court had no jurisdiction to divide up their property under family law following a request for separation.
-In his ruling, the judge stated that "de facto relationship(s) may be described as "marriage-like" but it is not a marriage and has significant differences socially, financially and emotionally."

-De facto relationships often face an onerous burden of proof before rights that are automatically granted to married couples can be accessed.
+De facto relationships also often face an onerous burden of proof before rights that are automatically granted to married couples can be accessed.
 This means partners may have to provide evidence about their living and childcare arrangements, sexual relationship, finances, ownership of property, commitment to a shared life and how they present as a couple in public.
 This can present difficulties when de facto relationships are legally contested by other people, usually other family members.
 Marriages rarely encounter such difficulties as they are generally regarded as immediate and incontrovertible.

+In April 2014, a federal court judge ruled that a heterosexual couple who had a child and lived together for 13 years were not in a de facto relationship and thus the court had no jurisdiction to divide up their property under family law following a request for separation.
+In his ruling, the judge stated that "de facto relationship(s) may be described as 'marriage-like' but it is not a marriage and has significant differences socially, financially and emotionally."